MATERIALITY

 Materiality Review and Identification Process

-In reviewing materiality, Mazda took into account two perspectives.
-One is the stakeholders' perspective in reference to the SDGs adopted by the United Nations and the details of surveys conducted by global ESG rating organizations.
-The other perspective is the importance to the Mazda Group, for instance, business initiatives toward realizing the Management Policy up to 2030.
+In reviewing its materiality themes, Mazda took into account two perspectives.
+The first was the perspective of stakeholders in reference to the SDGs adopted by the United Nations and the details of surveys conducted by global ESG rating organizations.
+The second perspective was the importance to the Mazda Group in relation to, for instance, business initiatives for enacting the Management Policy up to 2030.

 To select social issues from the stakeholders' perspective, Mazda analyzed and clarified what investors and the global society expect of the Company from the details of surveys conducted by global ESG rating organizations.
-As for the importance to the Mazda Group, specific issues described in the Management Policy up to 2030, "Sustainable Zoom-Zoom 2030,"and the Company's securities report were analyzed so as to select the social issues.
+As for the importance to the Mazda Group, specific issues described in the Management Policy up to 2030, "Sustainable Zoom-Zoom 2030", and the Company's securities report were analyzed when selecting social issues.

-Step 2 Evaluation of the impact / prioritization of social issues
+Step 2: Evaluation of impact and prioritization of social issues

 To validate the priorities of themes identified in Step 2, discussions were held with management to reach a consensus regarding the priorities.